eshaker-js/Portfolio/README.md

 ## Local Run

-If I ever have the site down for maintainance and anybody on the internet wants to see the latest version you can run it locally like this (I feel weird having this here, everybody knows how to do this but I guess it's an obligation haha)
+If I ever have the site down for maintenance and anybody on the internet wants to see the latest version you can run it locally like this (I feel weird having this here, everybody knows how to do this but I guess it's an obligation haha)

 ```bash
 git clone https://github.com/jansalama/portfolio.git